sungnga/react-revents/README.md

     - Create a dataTree variable and set it to an empty array
       - `let dataTree = [];`
     - Then loop over each element in dataset array using the .forEach() method again.
 For each element,
       - if parentId property is true (original comment parentId is set to 0.
 0 means false), add the hashtable object (which contains this element data) using the .push() method to the childNodes array property of a hashtable object of that parentId.
 Remember that childNodes is a property of hashtable object.
-To acess childNodes of a specific hashtable object, use `hashtable[specify_the_hash].childNodes`.
+To access childNodes of a specific hashtable object, use `hashtable[specify_the_hash].childNodes`.
 And then call a method on childNodes
       - if parentId property is false or doesn't exist (meaning, this is the original comment), add the hashtable object, which contains this element data, to the dataTree array using the .push() method
     - Return the dataTree array
-    - The dataTree array contains an array of hastable objects, which are the original comment objects.
+    - The dataTree array contains an array of hashtable objects, which are the original comment objects.
 If there are reply comments to the original comment, they live in the childNodes array property of the original comment object.
 Each reply comment is also an object and it contains a childNodes array property as well and it has a parentId of its parent comment id
     ```javascript
     export function createDataTree(dataset) {
       let hashtable = Object.create(null);